AldiT/Perceptron/README.md

 Anyway for anyone that might happen' to check this , this are pieces of code mostly from a book about AI, if you guys got a piece of advice, a critique or a question please please let me know.
 Any contribution to this project would be very much appreciated.

-"A well though out critique is as valuable as gold." -Elon Musk
+"A well thought out critique is as valuable as gold." -Elon Musk